Regulatory Model Numbers

 The following image displays the front bracket alignment for mounting the switch into a four-post rack.

-This procedure attaches mounting brackets to the switch chassis as depicted by Figure 3.
+This procedure attaches mounting brackets to the switch chassis as depicted by Figure 9 - Attaching the Mounting Brackets to the Switch Chassis (Front Mount)Attaching the Mounting Brackets to the Switch Chassis.

 1. Align the mounting brackets with the attachment pins to obtain the desired mounting position.